Ayaz Mahmood

 Ayaz Mahmood started his career in 1980 and represented Pakistan until 1988.
 During his career the Pakistan team won many events with a Gold, Silver & Bronze medals.
-After his retirement from his hockey career he has been affiliated with P.H.F(Pakistan hockey federation) as a coach for Pakistan Junior's and Senior team.
-Currently he is one of the selectors for Pakistan hockey team.
+After his retirement from his hockey career he has been affiliated with Pakistan Hockey Federation as a coach for Pakistan's Junior and Senior teams.
+Currently, he is one of the selectors for Pakistan hockey team.

-Ayaz Mahmood's father also represented Pakistan as a hockey player who played two olympics 1948 London, United Kingdom & 1952 Helsinki, Finland.
+Ayaz Mahmood's father Mahmood-ul Hassan also represented Pakistan internationally and was a member of Pakistan's hockey team at the country's two first Olympics – the 1948 Summer Olympics and the 1952 Summer Olympics.